jeremenichelli/personal-site/posts/2015-10-14-automating-the-critical-css-inlining-with-gulp.md

 ## Keeping it simple

 Gulp is all about simplicity.
 Just come with what your task need to do, then find the correct packages and pipe them.
-If you're still not familiar with how Gulp works you can check <a href="http://jeremenichelli.github.io/2015/05/using-gulp/" target="_blank">this article</a> I wrote and then come back to this one.
+If you're still not familiar with how Gulp works you can check [this article](//jeremenichelli.github.io/2015/05/using-gulp/) I wrote and then come back to this one.

 So, for this solution you will need to install these dependencies.